I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 Vancouver hosted a World Exposition in 1986, and a Korean-style pavilion was a gift from the Korean people to the people of Vancouver.
 It now graces a spot in the botanical garden for people from every part of the world who visit this garden to enjoy.

 You can find these gardens at 5251 Oak Street (at the corner of Oak and West 37th Avenue) in the heart of Vancouver.
 They are open every day of the year except for Christmas.

 These gardens are meant to be enjoyed by walking through them.
 Baby strollers are allowed but no other form of accommodation such as skateboards, bicycles, and the like.
 Pets are not allowed except for guide dogs.
 There is to be no smoking on the grounds.

 The garden hours are shorter in the winter months and longer in the summers.
 In June, July, and August the gardens open at 9 AM and close at 8 PM.
 The shortest hours are November to February when they open at 10 AM and close at 3 PM.
-Check their website if you plan to visit there in other months of the year.
+Check their website at the bottom of this page for more details as to pricing.

 If you enjoy nature in a more natural setting, consider visiting these gardens if you are ever in Vancouver, Canada.
 I would heartily recommend spending some leisure time there.

 Festival of Lights

 Toward the end of each year, a Festival of Lights is held in the VanDusen Botanical Garden.
 Since we were there in the summertime, we did not get to see that extravaganza, but this video below lends an idea of what there is to know if one is there during the time of the year conducive to this type of display.

 It must be a fantastic sight to see these gorgeous grounds transformed and lit with thousands of twinkling multicolored lights.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.